 Depending on the laws in your state, a creditor with a court judgment against you may have the right to attach a lien to your personal property, seize your bank accounts and garnish your wages.
 Creditors lack the right simply to "file" judgments.
-To obtain a court judgment, your creditor must sue you and win.
+According to the Consumer Financial Protection Bureau, your creditor must sue you and win to have a judgment issued against you.
 Although creditors must serve you formal notice of a lawsuit, some states allow plaintiffs to serve notice to your last known address – and then grant the creditor a judgment by default when you do not appear in court.
 You can find out if a creditor has a judgment against you by reviewing your credit report and checking public records.

 Video of the Day

 Because creditors can get court judgments in areas outside where you are currently living, your best bet for finding out about a judgment is a credit report.
 Credit bureaus monitor public records in all states and any judgments against you will appear in the "Public Information" section of your credit report.
 You can request a free copy of your credit report online from each credit bureau by visiting the AnnualCreditReport website, which is the only one approved by the Federal Trade Commission to provide consumers with free annual credit reports.
 If you are not comfortable requesting your free credit report online, you can make your request over the phone by calling 1-877-322-8228.

 If you have already received your free annual credit reports within the past 12 months, you may still be entitled to free reports for other reasons.
 According to the Federal Trade Commission, federal law allows you to request free reports if you have suffered an adverse action, such as being denied a job, a credit card, or an apartment lease, due to entries on your credit report.
 You may also be entitled to a free report if you are unemployed and looking for a job.

 Consider also: How to Get Your Free Credit Report